 Location becomes even more important when choosing a smaller home, too, as it may mean more time spent in the community.
 Think about which neighbourhoods have amenities that could replace home features you’re giving up, like cafes if you’re downsizing your kitchen or parks if reducing garden space.

 Remember to investigate strata fees, maintenance costs, and utility expenses – smaller doesn’t always mean cheaper if the property isn’t energy efficient.
-When going to see properties, it’s worth taking time to visit properties at different times of day to get a true feel for both the space and the neighbourhood.
+When viewing properties, it’s worth visiting them at different times of day to get a true feel for the space and neighbourhood.

 7. Create a downsizing timeline

 Moving to a smaller home requires careful planning and organisation, so try to start your journey six to 12 months before your planned move to avoid feeling overwhelmed.
-If you can, try to build in buffer time for unexpected tasks too.
-Downsizing is as much an emotional journey as a practical one, and some decisions may take longer than anticipated.
+Try to build in buffer time for unexpected tasks, too.
+Downsizing is as much an emotional journey as it is practical, and some decisions may take longer than anticipated.

-Giving yourself plenty of time also means you can start thinking about your life in your smaller home – perhaps setting up things like gym memberships ahead of time to make the process seem less daunting and more exciting.
+Giving yourself plenty of time also means you can start thinking about your life in your smaller home, perhaps setting up things like gym memberships ahead of time to make the process less daunting and more exciting.

 Around two months before moving can be a good time to begin packing non-essential items and measuring furniture to plan what will fit in your new space.
 The final month is a good time to handle paperwork, change addresses, and schedule utilities.
 Packing things room by room and moving everyday items until last can also help minimise stress.

-For more help, check out articles; 5 tips for downsizing your home and 4 tips for a stress-free house move.
+For more help, check out our articles: 5 tips for downsizing your home and 4 tips for a stress-free house move.

 8. Design your new freedom plan

-Downsizing can offer an exciting new start and designing your own freedom plan is about envisioning the new life that awaits you once you do.
-Living in a smaller, more manageable space, the possibilities for freedom are endless, with more time and energy to pursue passions and travel, or simply relax.
+Downsizing can offer an exciting new start, and designing your freedom plan is about envisioning the new life that awaits.
+Living in a smaller, more manageable space, the possibilities for freedom are endless, with more time and energy to pursue passions, travel, or simply relax.

-Your freedom plan is a roadmap to less stress and more fulfilment – whether it’s exploring new destinations, spending quality time with family, or diving into creative pursuits.
-Downsizing is just the beginning; it’s the key to unlocking a life rich in freedom and opportunity.
+Your freedom plan is a roadmap to less stress and more fulfilment – whether exploring new destinations, spending quality time with family, or diving into creative pursuits.
+Downsizing is just the beginning.

 Final thoughts…